davidmlentz/davidmlentz.github.io/monitoringLAMP.md

 ### Generate sample data

-You can generate some Apache metrics with the following command.
-This will request a non-existent page on your server, but the requests will be visible in your Datadog dashboard.
+You can generate some Apache metrics with the following command:

 `for i in {1..99}; do wget http://localhost/404.html; done && rm 404.html*`